AneeshBose/OCRHackathon/README.md

 Open the below links in a browser after replacing <file_name> with the filename of the file to be tested.
   - Requisition form - localhost:8000/reqtform/<file_name>/0
   - Information Needed Form: localhost:8000/reqtform/<file_name>/1

-**Note:** file_name should contain the filetype extension also.
-Eg: For 'Sample.pdf', open browser with localhost:8000/reqtform/Sample.pdf/1
+Eg: To run OCR recognition in Information Needed form for filename as Sample.pdf, open browser with localhost:8000/reqtform/Sample.pdf/1

-Please note internet connection is mandatory for running app.py